Can My Child Talk to the Judge in a Custody Battle in Louisiana?

 Does the Preference of a Child Hold Weight When Awarding Custody?

-In some instances, the child may speak to the judge about their preference of where to live.
+In some instances, the child may speak to the judge about their preference for where to live.
 Unlike other states that only grant children over a certain age the opportunity to express their preference, Louisiana will consider the child’s maturity.

 For example, a 13-year-old may say she wants to live with her mother because her father does not let her go out with friends without an adult present.
 Though she is expressing her opinion, this will not carry any weight when the judge is making their decision.
 However, if a 9-year-old boy wants to live with his father because his mother leaves him home alone for extended periods of time, the judge will consider this factor.